Search

 That doesn’t always equate to the actions and personality you experience on that first date.
 Date your travel destination with a bit of research and a suspicious eye.

-Well-washing isn’t something that’s specific to one region in the world or resort.
+Well-washing isn’t specific to one region in the world or resort.
 It’s universal, for not so better or worse.

 A benefit of what has happened over the past few years has forced a bit of a cleanse due to stricter regulations from companies and authorities for travel locations to hold and adhere to in order to operate.